Making Schools Pretty: Esthetic and Functional Painting in Educational Institutions

 Washable and Scrubbable

-Look for paints labeled as “washable” or “scrubbable.”
-These are formulated to stand up to repeated cleaning and scrubbing without losing color or sheen.
-Scrubbable paints, in particular, contain binders and polymers that create an even tougher, more durable finish.
-These paints are ideal for high-traffic areas like hallways, stairwells, bathrooms and classrooms.
+Paints labeled “washable” or “scrubbable” are designed to endure repeated cleaning without fading or losing their finish.
+Scrubbable paints, in particular, use strong binders and polymers that create a tougher surface—perfect for hallways, stairwells, bathrooms, and classrooms.

 Stain-Resistant